SMD-SCRIPTING/smd_skillbar/README.md

 - Add **"start smd_skillbar"** in your `server.cfg`

 # How to use
-- Go to the place where you want to add the progressbar
+- Go to the place where you want to add the skillbar
 - Add these lines:
 ```lua
     exports['smd_skillbar']:SMD_SkillBar({